LinusDikomey/dotfiles/README.md

 # dotfiles
 My nix flake configuration.
-Includes a NixOS Hyprland Desktop as well as a MacOS and a Raspberry Pi Homelab configuration.
+Includes NixOS Niri and Hyprland Desktops as well as a MacOS and a Raspberry Pi Homelab configuration.

 # Setup/Features
 - NixOS/nix-darwin